wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 ### Role-based access control (RBAC)

-While administrators can control what users have access to an app using the **User assignment required** property, developers would need to account for specific users within the app.
+While administrators can control which users have access to an app using the **User assignment required** property, developers would need to account for specific users within the app.

 RBAC helps you manage resources, what areas of an app users have access to and what they can do with those resources.